Fun With Math - Instructor: Mrs. Harris - Grades 1-2

-Keys to Algebra - Algebra in Review - Instructor: Mrs. Adams - Grade 7-10
+Algebra in Review - Instructor: Mrs. Adams - Grade 7-10

 This course will offer a unique, proven way to introduce algebraic concepts.
 New concepts are explained in simple language, and examples are easy to follow.
 Word problems relate algebra to familiar situations, helping students to understand abstract concepts.
 Students develop understanding by solving equations and inequalities intuitively before formal solutions are introduced.
 The course is based on the “Key to Algebra” curriculum.
 Students will work through a set of ten workbooks over the course of the year.
 There will be 10-15 minutes of lecture/drill time; students will use the remainder of the class to work in their workbooks while the instructor answers individual questions that they have.

 Students in grades 7-10 who are struggling with algebra and in need of a refresher as well as anyone progressing on to more advanced math but really struggling with math concepts.